MichaelJbyte/Microsoft-365-Admin-Center/README.md

 ### Account Block
 The next task was to become familiar with common workplace scenarios such as an account lockout, password reset, and license management.

-Utilizing the user detail panel from before, I select the option to block any log-in for the delegated user account, "BlockedUser Three."
+Utilizing the user detail panel from before, I select the option to block sign-in for the delegated user account, "BlockedUser Three."
 The panel confirms this action in bold red letters stating **Sign-in blocked**, but I further test this by attempting to login with the affected account.
 The login page notifies me that the account has been locked showing me the action has worked.

-The button to undo this ban is found in the exact same place, thus informing me all I need to handle account lockouts.
+The option to unblock the account is located in the same panel, thus informing me all I need to handle account lockouts.

 ___________________________________________________________________________
 ![photo4](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/main/blocked_user03.jpg)
 ___________________________________________________________________________

 ### Password Reset
-The reset password function can be found under the same user panel and, although simple, it is a common solution to a regular issue found in the workplace.
+The reset password function can be found under the same user panel and, although simple, it is a common solution to frequent workplace issues.

 ___________________________________________________________________________
 ![photo5](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/c315523708b0b760397e5968e8a512537e68baf7/psswd_reset02.png)
 ___________________________________________________________________________

 I am presented with an option to prompt the user to change their password upon next login.
-I enable this option for testing purposes, however I do understand that depending on a businesses' practice, this may not be a secure option.
+I enable this option for testing purposes, however I do understand that this may vary depending on organizational security policies.

 ### License Application
 My last task was to apply a Microsoft license to an account that was not initially given one.
 This is another common matter in which a user may not have access to the Microsoft 365 license or any necessary apps found within.

-Found under the all-purpose user detail panel, I assign the product license and select applications, regarding to emails, to the user created without any license.
+Found under the all-purpose user detail panel, I assign the product license and select applications, related to email services, to the user created without any license.

 ___________________________________________________________________________
 ![photo6](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/c1ae78f0dfe4b806d8864b7ec05a4c191a9a1a05/user_license01.png)